FrantzXY/Autism-Brain-Imaging-Data-Exchange-ABIDE-Analysis/README.md

 # Autism-Brain-Imaging-Data-Exchange-ABIDE-Analysis
-Method of Multivariate Data Analysis (STA437H1) Final Project This dataset contains brain activity recordings from 47 individuals who participated in a study at Yale University.
+Method of Multivariate Data Analysis (STA437H1) Final Project.

+This dataset contains brain activity recordings from 47 individuals who participated in a study at Yale University.
 The data come from functional MRI (fMRI) scans, which measure brain activity over time.
 Each subject has a matrix (196 × 110) representing their brain activity.

 196 → The number of time points recorded during the scan.